Skip to main content

 • Can do: Create and edit surveys, view responses, download data

-• Cannot do: Change project settings, manage team membership
+• Cannot do: Change workspace settings, manage team membership

 Scenario 2: Team Lead